xhtml2pdf/xhtml2pdf/docs/source/reference/html.rst

    the neighbour it shares an edge with gives way to it.
 A corner cell's background is not clipped by a rounded table, as a browser does not clip it either.
 A radius on a ``<tr>`` is ignored, as browsers do.
--  ``inherit`` is not supported: the value is not inherited, as CSS says, so there is nothing to take.
+-  The radius is not inherited, as CSS says; ``inherit`` takes the parent's, for the shorthand and each corner.

 Selectors
 ---------